madison13g/openFoodwrappeR/openFood_wrappeR_proposal.md

 - Search by availability of food products in specific country
 - Search for specific nutrition information filtered by brand, product type, allergens, etc.
 - Sort by nutrition information (healthy options)
-- Type in a product name, and n results will populate
+- Type in a product name, and n results will populate (potential webscraping)
-- FIltering by nutrition score and ranking alternatives
+- Filtering by nutrition score and ranking alternatives
+- View product image